trinhhoangminh200401/daily-learning-minh-kiet/README.md

 update 17/09
 Work with array: second largest and third largest -> not optimized yet work with array: reverse and two sum (optimized)

+update 18/09
+work with array: reverse a group of given size